BuddahDesmond's Place

 The P/H Factor

-The angel, with the resonant, rich, beautiful voice
+The angel with the resonant, rich, beautiful voice;

-The Goddess of Love
+The Goddess of Love,

-Commanding the stage like a Queen
+Commanding the stage like a queen;

-Regal, striking, almost intimidating
+Regal, striking, almost intimidating,

-Queen of the blues, pop, soul, jazz and gospel
+Queen of the blues, pop, soul, jazz, and gospel.

-A true Sophisticated Lady
+A true Sophisticated Lady,

-In a class of her own
+In a class of her own,

-in fact, ahead of her time
+In fact, ahead of her time;

-Critically acclaimed yet unrecognized
+Critically acclaimed yet under-recognized,

-A mind blowing woman with many talents
+A mind-blowing woman with many talents

-Who never achieved the stardom she truly deserved
+Who never achieved the stardom she truly deserved.

-Yet, she is a legend
+Yet, she is a legend.

-Although you're no longer with us in the physical sense
+Although you're no longer with us in the physical sense,

-Your spirit lives on in your music
+Your spirit lives on in your music.

-Each time one your songs play
+Each time one of your songs plays, you are born again.

-We relive the joy and wonder in our memories of you
+We relive the joy and wonder in our memories of you.

 You touched us deeply

-With your songs of love
+With your songs of love—

-About its many facets, the ups and downs, the joys and the pain
+About its many facets, the ups and downs, the joys and the pain.

-You took us there
+You took us there;

-We were with you each step of the way
+We were with you each step of the way.

 With each note on the musical scale

-You left us enraptured
+You left us enraptured,

-Capturing us in your mesmerizing essence
+Capturing us in your mesmerizing essence.

-You spoke to us and we could definitely relate
+You spoke to us and we could definitely relate.

-That's why we will never forget
+That's why we will never forget you

-You will always remain special
+You will always remain special,

-You will always have a place in our hearts
+You will always have a place in our hearts,

-And a significant place in history
+And a significant place in history.

-One of the world's most beautiful women
+One of the world's most beautiful women, with one of the greatest vocal instruments,

-You are truly appreciated
+You are truly appreciated.

-You will forever go on
+You will forever go on.

-Phyllis, you were and still are loved
+Phyllis, you were and still are loved.

 Have a happy and safe holiday weekend!